GS/GSX Links...

 Please note that I take no responsibility for the content of these websites or the quality of any services or information they may offer.
 Not only that, but the inclusion of these links on this website does not imply endorsement of the views expressed by the organisations or individuals responsible for these sites.
 These external links are provided for information purposes only.
 Use your own discretion and discernment.
 Thankyou and goodnight.

-Three Sites You Shouldn't Go Past...
+Sites You Shouldn't Go Past...

 — a site with some very useful information, but far-and-away the best forum for GS/GSX Suzukis on the internet.
 In fact, you'll find that just about every GS problem imaginable has been dealt with on the forum.
 Want to snuff out that clutch rattle?
 Bike won't start when the engine's hot?
 Use the 'Search' feature and trawl past forum threads to find the answers.

 There are also vital information pages, especially to do with sorting out the notorious GS/GSX electrical gremlins.
 There is an excellent diagnostic flow chart for trouble-shooting your charging system.
-Also top articles on carburettor servicing and adjustment.
+Also top articles on carburettor set up, servicing and adjustment.

 — www.suzukicycles.org — if you want to see a shining example of one man's dedication to a particular marque of motorcycle, look no further.
 Jarmo's ambition is to have information on EVERY model of Suzuki ever manufactured.
-This is a comprehensive site and an amazing resource.

 — SUZUKI-KATANA.NET — Australian "Home of the Big Kats".
 Great site, lots of good info, history, model details, technical tips, and yes! our very own Aussie Katana forum.